gurkult/gurkbot/CONTRIBUTING.md

 ##### After installing dependencies, you will have to setup environment variables:After installing dependencies, you will have to setup environment variables:

 1. Create a text file named .env in your project root (that's the base folder of your repository):
-2. Unix/Git Bash: `touch /path/to/project/.env`
-3. Windows CMD:`type nul > \path\to\project\.env`
-`(The error The system cannot find the file specified can be safely ignored.)`

 Note: The entire file name is literally .env

-4. Open the file with any text editor.
+3. Open the file with any text editor.
-5. Each environment variable is on its own line, with the variable and the value separated by a = sign.
+4. Each environment variable is on its own line, with the variable and the value separated by a = sign.

-## The following variables are needed for running Sir Lancebot:
+## The following variables are needed for running Gurkbot:

 | ENV VARIABLE NAME | WHAT IS IT?                                                               |
 | ----------------- | ------------------------------------------------------------------------- |